 The Committee discussed ownership of the Consultant Job Planning Internal Audit and concluded that it is correctly assigned to the Executive Medical Director and his five Associate Clinical Directors.
 The Chair asked the Executive Directors present to consider how the Medical Director may be supported to achieve completion of the recommendation to provide consultant job plans by the end of the financial year.

-ACTION: Executive Directors to consider how the Medical Director may be supported to achieve completion of the recommendation to provide consultant job plans by the end of the financial year

-- 1. Noted the audit reports. - 2.
-Noted the Head of Internal Audit Opinion.
+ACTION: Executive Directors to consider how the Medical Director may be supported to achieve completion of the recommendation to provide consultant job plans by the end of the financial year RESOLVED: The Audit & Risk Committee 1.
+Noted the audit reports.
+2. Noted the Head of Internal Audit Opinion.
 The Committee thanked Ali Breadon and PWC for their contribution over the period of their contract.
 Ali Breadon left the meeting at this time.

-INTERIM COUNTER FRAUD REPORT TO END OF CONTRACT

-Penny Gee introduced the report, which covers the period April to November 2016, and effectively serves as the handover of the contract to KPMG who have taken over Counter Fraud work for the Trust from 1 December 2016.
-Penny Gee confirmed that she had met with the KPMG Local Counter Fraud Specialist, Laura Weaver, and completed the handover process.
+AUD INTERIM COUNTER FRAUD REPORT TO END OF CONTRACT 2016/110 Penny Gee introduced the report, which covers the period April to November 2016, and effectively serves as the handover of the contract to KPMG who have taken over Counter Fraud work for the Trust from 1 December 2016.
+Penny Gee confirmed that she had met with the KPMG Local Counter Fraud Specialist, Laura Weaver, and completed the handover process. handed over to KPMG.

-In reference to the Case Tables, one alleged fraud remains open which has been closed since the issue of this report; therefore no live cases have been handed over to KPMG.
 One closed case (EMRT/09/00033) still has a live arrest warrant outstanding, of which KPMG is aware.
 The year-end process is referred to in the report from KPMG.
 360 Assurance has fed into the standard self-assessment for the year end and is happy to provide any further help.

-- 1. Noted the conclusion that during the period 1 April to 30 November 2016 the Trust had been compliant with NHS Protect Standards for Providers. - 2.
-Noted the assurance that the Trust's counter fraud, bribery and corruption arrangements are embedded.
+RESOLVED: The Audit &amp; Risk Committee 1.
+Noted the conclusion that during the period 1 April to 30 November 2016 the Trust had been compliant with NHS Protect Standards for Providers.
+2. Noted the assurance that the Trust's counter fraud, bribery and corruption arrangements are embedded.
 The Chair thanked Penny Gee for her contribution on behalf of 360 Assurance.

-INTERNAL AUDITORS - KPMG INTRODUCTIONS

-Progress Report and draft plan for remainder of 2016/17

-Sophie Jenkins and Rob Chidlow presented the report.
+AUD INTERNAL AUDITORS - KPMG INTRODUCTIONS 2016/111 Progress Report and draft plan for remainder of 2016/17 Sophie Jenkins and Rob Chidlow presented the report.
 Activities to date were summarised.
 The Committee noted the draft plan and technical updates.
 The draft plan includes a review of the BAF, the CQC action plan and data quality.
 Sam Harrison asked that the GIAP also remain an option for consideration subject to alternative external review which is as yet to be finalised.

-Counter Fraud - verbal and technical update

-The Committee noted the report.
+Counter Fraud - verbal and technical update The Committee noted the report.
 Laura Weaver confirmed that she had met with colleagues from 360 Assurance and will now undertake a full fraud risk assessment in January.
 The Chair thanked KPMG for their work and welcomed them on Board.

-- 1. Noted the draft plan - 2.
+RESOLVED: The Audit & Risk Committee 1.
+Noted the draft plan 2.
 Noted the Counter Fraud update.